anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - the certificate enrollment protocol chosen between pledge and registrar needs to be used also for the upstream enrollment exchange with the PKI only if end-to-end authentication shall be achieved across the registrar to the PKI.
+  - add that with CMP, further trust anchors SHOULD be transported via `caPubs`
   - remove the former Appendix A: "Using EST for Certificate Enrollment", moving relevant points to the list of scenarios in
     {{sup-env}}: "Supported Scenarios",